The Linux Foundation takes control of open source Magma wireless ecosystem

 Wireless networks based on Magma are designed to integrate with existing LTE networks in addition to providing the foundation for delivering 5G services.
 FreedomFi, for example, has deployed Magma on a set of radio access gateways that enable organizations to cost-effectively deploy their own private 5G network, said FreedomFi CEO Boris Renski.
 “It’s a new architecture,” he said.
 “The total cost of deploying a private 5G network is dropping.”

-Use cases for a private 5G network span everything from connecting drilling platforms in an oil field to providing Indian reservations in remote areas access to wireless networks in areas not served well by carriers, said Renski.
+Use cases for a private 5G network span everything from connecting drilling platforms in an oil field to providing access to wireless networks in remote areas not served well by carriers, such as Indian reservations, Renski said.

 Despite the availability of smartphones that are touted as being 5G enabled, the backend infrastructure that carriers rely on is still being modernized.
 In many cases, enterprise IT organizations that deploy their own private 5G network may be able to make more dedicated bandwidth available to a narrow range of devices than a carrier can currently provide.

 Regardless of approach, the need for increased bandwidth at the network edge will soon become acute.
 Many organizations are building applications that assume a level of bandwidth will be available by the time those applications are ready to be deployed.
-If that bandwidth isn’t truly available at the levels advertised, the performance of those applications will suffer.
+If that bandwidth isn’t available at the levels advertised, the performance of those applications will suffer.

 In the meantime, enterprise IT organizations might want to evaluate how dependent they want to be on carriers to deliver those 5G services and beyond.
 After all, the 5G services provided by carriers are considerably more expensive than existing LTE services that many organizations are already paying a premium to receive.